 1. The seller retains title to the delivered goods until all claims arising from the business relation have been settled including ancillary claims.
 The reservation of title continues even if several of the seller’s claims are included in a current invoice and the balance has been drawn and confirmed.

 2. Until revocation by the seller, the buyer is entitled to resell the reserved goods in an ordinary course of business.
-The existing reservation of title shall be disclosed to the third party and upon request; the seller shall be informed about the third party’s name and address.
+The existing reservation of title shall be disclosed to the third party and, upon request, the seller shall be informes about the third party’s name and address.

-3. The buyer is not entitled to any other disposition of the reserved goods, which in particular, applies to pledging or the transfer of ownership by way of security.
+3. The buyer is not entitled to any other dispositions of the reserved goods, which, in particular, applies to pledging or the transfer of ownership by way of security.
 If execution is levied against the goods bought subject to reservation, the seller shall be informed without undue delay by giving the execution creditor’s name and address.

-7. The seller retains title to the reserved goods even if the customer heels in or plants the delivered plants on his or other people’s premises until they are resold.
-The reserved goods shall be stored separately, away from other plants, heeled in or planted.
-In any way, they must be marked clearly, so that they may be recognised as the seller’s products.
-The seller is obliged to care for the reserved goods by appropriate storage, planting, fertilising and watering, without remuneration.
+6. The seller retains title to the reserved goods even if the customer covers the delivered plants with earth, or plants them on his, or other people’s, premises until they are resold.
+The reserved goods shall be stored separately, away from other plants.
+This shall also be the case if they are covered with earth or planted.
+In any way, they must be marked clearly, so that they may be recognized as the seller’s products.
+The seller is obliged to care for the reserved goods by appropriate storage, planting, fertilizing, and watering, without remuneration.

 VII.
 Guarantee and Warranty

 1. A guarantee that the plants will take root is not given.
 In case the buyer expressly wishes to be granted such guarantee, this may be invoiced separately.
-This guarantee extends over the period of one year from the date of delivery and takes for granted that the seller has cultivated the plants as required for their species.
-This in particular includes correct depth of planting, fertilisation and irrigation.
-Cases of force majeure, especially drought, frost, pest infestation, etc., are not included in such guarantee.
+This guarantee extends over the period of one year from the date of delivery and takes for granted that the seller has cultivated the plants as required by their species.
+This in particular includes correct depth of planting, fertilization and irrigation.
+Cases of force majeur, especially drought, frost, pest infestation, etc., are not included in such guarantee.

 2. A warranty for genuine varieties is only given upon express wish.
 In the case of fruit trees, the genuineness of both the varieties and the required documents is warranted until the end of the fifth year from the date of delivery.
 As regards berries, roses and other woody plants warranty is only given until the end of the second year from the date of delivery.
 However, no guarantee is granted for the genuineness of subsequent propagations.
 In the case of root stock and young plants the supplier warrants the genuineness of the delivered varieties for the period of one year after the date of delivery.

 3. The plants are to be checked upon delivery.
-If any defects are discovered, written notice must be given without delay, at the latest, however, within eight days after the discovery.
-In the event of defects which can only be found out later, notice shall also be given in writing within eight days after discovery, at the latest, however, by the end of one year after delivery.
-Private customers must assert defects within one year after delivery.
+If any defects are discovered, written notice must be given without delay, at the latest, however, within 8 days after discovery.
+In the event of defects which can only be found out later, notice shall also be given in writing within 8 days after discovery, at the latest, however, by the end of 1 year after delivery.
+Private customers must assert defects within 1 year after delivery.

 4. In case of defect the seller is entitled to deliver a substitute.
 If this turns out to be a failure, the buyer has the right to a reduction of the purchase price or withdrawal.

 5. All claims for damages must not exceed the single net invoice value.
-Any further claims, for whatever reasons or on whatever basis, are excluded, unless the claims for damages are based on injury against life, body or health which is a negligent breach of duty of the seller or a premeditated/negligent breach of duty by one of his statutory agents.
-Likewise not excluded are all claims for damages which are based on premeditated or gross negligence of the seller or of his statutory agent.
+Any further claims, for whatever reasons or on whatever bases, are excluded, unless the claim for damages are based on injury against life, body or health which is a negligence breach of duty of the seller or a premeditated/negligence breach of duty by one of his statutory agent.
+In the same way all claims for damages are not excluded which are based on a premeditated or gross negligence of the seller or his statutory agent.

-6. The purchase of rose cultivars which are protected by patent and cultivar laws, and of roses the names of which are protected by trademark laws, commit the buyer to resell the cultivars only with the original labels delivered together with the plants; moreover, the buyer must not use the roses, or parts of them, for propagation, neither may he sell them abroad.
-The buyer is obliged to inform his customer in the case of resale that he, in turn, also has to comply with these conditions.
+6. The purchase of rose varieties which are protected by patent and species laws, and of roses the names of which are protected by trademark laws, commit the buyer to resell the varieties by trademark laws, commit the buyer to resell the varieties only with the orginal labels delivered together with the plants; moreover, the buyer must not use the roses, or parts of them, for propagation, neither may he sell them abroad.
+He is obliged to inform his customer in the case of resale that he, in turn, also has to comply with these conditions.

 1. For merchants and legal persons under public law the place of performance and jurisdiction is at the seller’s place of business.